FreshRSS/FreshRSS/docs/en/internationalization.md

 ## Add support for a new language

-If you want to add support for a language which is not supported by FreshRSS yet, you can run this command:
+If you want to add support for a language which isn’t supported by FreshRSS yet, you can run this command:

 ```sh
 make i18n-add-language lang=[your language code]
 ```

 You must replace `[your language code]` by the language tag of your language.
 It must follow the [IETF BCP 47 standard](https://en.wikipedia.org/wiki/IETF_language_tag).
 For instance, English is `en` and French is `fr`.
 You can target a specific region with a subtag, for instance `pt-br` for Brazilian Portuguese.
-If you are not sure of the code, Wikipedia might be a good start to find it or you can ask us for help too.
+If you’re not sure of the code, Wikipedia might be a good start to find it or you can ask us for help too.

-The command will create a new subfolder under `app/i18n/` and copy the strings from the reference language (i.e. English). it’ll also mark all the translations with a special tag represented by a comment: `// TODO - Translation`.
-We will see in the next section how to translate the strings.
+The command will create a new subfolder under `app/i18n/` and copy the strings from the reference language (i.e. English).
+It will also mark all the translations with a special tag represented by a comment: `// TODO - Translation`.
+We’ll see in the next section how to translate the strings.

 ## Translate the interface

-You might have noticed some strings are not yet translated from English even though you have selected a different language.
+You might have noticed some strings are not yet translated from English even though you’ve selected a different language.
 This is because we mostly speak English or French and it’s pretty difficult to us to speak all the different languages!

 To update a string, you just have to open its file, find the string, and change it (without removing the quotes around it!)
 You might want to remove the comment at the end of the line, but you should prefer to use the following command: